Magical realism: Film and television

 Magical realism is not a clearly defined film genre, but characteristics of magic realism present in literature can also be found in many moving pictures with fantasy elements.
 These characteristics may be presented matter-of-factly and occur without explanation.

 Many films have magical realist narrative and events that contrast between real and magical elements, or different modes of production.
 This device explores the reality of what exists.
 Fredric Jameson, in On Magic Realism in Film, advances a hypothesis that magical realism in film is a formal mode that is constitutionally dependent on a type of historical raw material in which disjunction is structurally present.
 Like Water for Chocolate (1992) begins and ends with the first person narrative to establish the magical realism storytelling frame.
 Telling a story from a child's point of view, the historical gaps and holes perspective, and with cinematic color heightening the presence, are magical realist tools in films.

 A number of films by Woody Allen including Midnight in Paris (2011) feature magical realist elements.
-Most of the films directed by Terry Gilliam are strongly influenced by magic realism; the animated films of Satoshi Kon and Hayao Miyazaki often utilize magic realism; and some of the films of Emir Kusturica contain elements of magical realism, the most famous of which is Time of the Gypsies (1988).
+Most of the films directed by Terry Gilliam are strongly influenced by magic realism; the animated films of Satoshi Kon and Hayao Miyazaki often utilize magic realism; and some of the films of Emir Kusturica contain elements of magical realism, the most notable of which is Time of the Gypsies (1988).

 Some other films and television shows that convey elements of magic realism include: